 IARU comprises 11 research-intensive universities spread throughout the globe, from the USA and South Africa, to Australia and Japan.
 IARU exists to facilitate joint working on key issues for the university sector, to support research that addresses pressing global challenges, and to enable international student exchange.
 The alliance is particularly active in the areas of sustainability, the management of university estates, and research in ageing, longevity and health.

 Leadership of IARU rotates between members every two years and in April 2021 Cambridge was delighted to be confirmed as the new Chair.
-The Vice-Chancellor, Professor Stephen J Toope, serves as IARU Chair and the IARU Secretariat sits within the Strategic Partnerships Office.
-The current Cambridge IARU senior officer is Dr Karen Kennedy and the IARU Secretariat can be contacted at firstname.lastname@example.org.
+The Acting Vice-Chancellor, Dr Anthony Freeling, is serving as the interim IARU Chair and the IARU Secretariat sits within the Strategic Partnerships Office.
+The Chair will pass to the University of Cape Town in April 2023.
+The current Cambridge IARU senior officer is Dr Karen Kennedy and the IARU Secretariat can be contacted at email@example.com.
 More information can be found on the IARU website.